stahlkopf/tldrzr/README.md

 Copyright (c) 2013, Saurav Mohapatra
 All rights reserved.

+## Notes on this fork
+I made a couple of simple amendments to the original repo to use it for http://www.mosttalked.com/, please see the commits.

 ## License

 Redistribution and use in source and binary forms, with or without modification, are permitted